 Cancer starts when cells in the body begin to grow out of control.
 Cells in nearly any part of the body can become cancer cells.
-To learn more about how cancers start and spread, see What Is Cancer?
+To learn more about cancer and how it starts and spreads, see What Is Cancer?

 The epidermis is separated from the deeper layers of skin by the basement membrane.
 When a skin cancer becomes more advanced, it generally grows through this barrier and into the deeper layers.

-This the most common type of skin cancer.
+Basal cell carcinoma (also called basal cell skin cancer) is most common type of skin cancer.
 About 8 out of 10 skin cancers are basal cell carcinomas (also called basal cell cancers).
-When seen under a microscope, the cells in these cancers look like cells in the lowest layer of the epidermis, called the basal cell layer.

-These cancers usually develop on sun-exposed areas, especially the head and neck.
-These cancers tend to grow slowly.
+These cancers usually develop on sun-exposed areas, especially the face, head, and neck.
+They tend to grow slowly.
 It’s very rare for a basal cell cancer to spread to other parts of the body.
-But if a basal cell cancer is left untreated, it can grow into nearby areas and invade the bone or other tissues beneath the skin.
+But if it's left untreated, basal cell cancer can grow into nearby areas and invade the bone or other tissues beneath the skin.

-If not removed completely, basal cell carcinoma can recur (come back) in the same place on the skin.
+If not removed completely, basal cell carcinoma can come back (recur) in the same place on the skin.
 People who have had basal cell skin cancers are also more likely to get new ones in other places.

 About 2 out of 10 skin cancers are squamous cell carcinomas (also called squamous cell cancers).
-The cells in these cancers look like abnormal versions of the squamous cells seen in the outer layers of the skin.
+These cancers start in the flat cells in the upper (outer) part of the epidermis.

 These cancers commonly appear on sun-exposed areas of the body such as the face, ears, neck, lips, and backs of the hands.
 They can also develop in scars or chronic skin sores elsewhere.
 They sometimes start in actinic keratoses (described below).
 Less often, they form in the skin of the genital area.

-Squamous cell cancers are more likely to grow into deeper layers of skin and spread to other parts of the body than basal cell cancers, although this is still uncommon.
+Squamous cell cancers can usually be removed completely (or treated in other ways), although they are more likely than basal cell cancers to grow into deeper layers of skin and spread to other parts of the body.

 Actinic keratosis (AK), also known as solar keratosis, is a pre-cancerous skin condition caused by too much exposure to the sun.
 AKs are usually small (less than 1/4 inch across), rough or scaly spots that may be pink-red or flesh-colored.
 Usually they start on the face, ears, backs of the hands, and arms of middle-aged or older people with fair skin, although they can occur on other sun-exposed areas.
 People who have them usually develop more than one.